 The Honorable Frank R. Kenison Distinguished Scholar in Law

-Interests: constitutional law; constitutional theory; constitutional interpretation; political philosophy; law and philosophy; theories of democracy; torts; remedies
+Interests: constitutional law; constitutional theory; constitutional interpretation; legal philosophy; political philosophy; theories of democracy; torts

 James E. Fleming writes in constitutional law and constitutional theory and teaches courses in constitutional law, constitutional theory, and torts.
 He is the author or co-author of five books: